Green Projects and Environmental Initiatives

 Fire Station Rainwater Harvesting

 The R-Line is Downtown Raleigh's mode to connect employees, residents and visitors to retail, restaurants, entertainment venues and parking in the Central Business District.
-The service has its own distinct look and feel from regular CAT bus service.
-The green and blue colors of the hybrid buses emphasize its unique "green" attribute; they stand for blue air and green earth.Learn More
+The service has its own distinct look and feel from regular GoRaleigh bus service.
+The green and blue colors of the hybrid buses emphasize its unique "green" attribute; they stand for blue air and green earth.Learn more about The R-Line

 Five Points Center for Active Adults and Buffaloe Road Aquatic Center Green Roofs